 For the purposes of this district, there are hereby established within the town certain groundwater protection areas, consisting of aquifers or recharge areas which are delineated on a map.
-This map is at a scale of 1 inch to 1000 feet and is entitled "Groundwater Protection District, Town of Dudley", dated March 1992.
+This map is at a scale of 1 inch to 1000 feet and is entitled "Proposed Groundwater (Aquifer) Protection Overlay District Based on Approved Zone II, May, 2022".
 This map is hereby made a part of the town zoning bylaw and is on file in the Office of the Town Clerk.